1activegeek/docker-airconnect/README.md

 - `AIRCAST_VAR` This will be for variables to send to the aircast runtime used for integration with Chromecast based devices
 - `AIRUPNP_VAR` This will be for variables to send to the airupnp runtime used for integration with Sonos and UPnP based devices
   - **If you alter this variable you need to add in `-l 1000:2000` per the devs notes for Sonos/Heos players.
 If you don't alter the variable, I include this by default in the docker files**

+Newly introduced is the ability to run this container on various architectures besides x86-64.
+Logic has been built in and created to allow for running on ARM and ARM64 based devices.
+There should not be anything specific needing to be done as multiple dockerfiles and automated build processes have been configured to handle this seamlessly.
+Simply choose the correct branch for your architecture from the Docker Hub.
+Note that this will alter the binary name from `aircast-x86-64` to `aircast-aarch64` or `aircast-arm` depending on your platform.
+Same for the `airupnp` binary as well.

 ### Runtime Commands